NIWC-PHL/Recruiting/phone-database.md

 ## Instructions:

-Review the simple database diagram above and provide
+### Review the simple database diagram above.
+It depicts the schema for a database used to track purchases.
+Provide feedback on any potential issues.
+This would include security concerns, functionality issues, design choices, best practices, etc.